department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 ### Who can be buried in a VA national cemetery and receive other burial benefits?

-Veterans, service members, spouses, and dependents may qualify for burial in a VA national cemetery, as well as other benefits.

 #### Service members

-Members of the United States Armed Forces who died on active duty may be eligible for burial in a national cemetery.
+Members of the United States Armed Forces who died on active duty may be eligible for burial benefits.

 #### Veterans who didn’t receive a dishonorable discharge

-With certain exceptions, the Veteran must have served at least 24 months in a row or the full period for which they were called to active duty if they were an:
+With certain exceptions, a Veteran who served at least 24 months in a row or the full period for which they were called to active duty may be eligible for burial benefits if they were an:
 - Enlisted person who served after September 7, 1980, <b>or</b>
 - Officer who served after October 16, 1981